winitzki/scall/tutorial/programming_dhall.md

       let fr : FList a r = fmap_c2r fc
       in frr fr
 ```
-Now we write the constructors for `CList`-typed lists:
+Now we derive the specific constructor functionss `nilCList` and `consCList` from the code of `fixCList`:

 ```dhall
 let nilCList : ∀(a : Type) → CList a = λ(a : Type) → fixCList a (None (Pair a (CList a)))